rrazd/rrazd.github.com/blog/_posts/2013-12-13-TravellingTheWorld.markdown

 ---
 layout: linkage
 category: blog
-title: "TRAVEL LOG"
+title: "Travel Log"
 author: Rashna Razdan
 introduction: Places I have Travelled To, 23 Destinations and Counting.
+keywords: travel, destinations
+description: This post documents various locations in the world that Rashna has visited
 comments: true
 forSort: Thoughts
 tags: